 Expertise.
 Intuition.
 Ingenuity.

-"Buildings are architectural statements with sophisticated and intricate envelopes.
+“Building façades are architectural statements with sophisticated and intricate envelopes.
 Architects around the world explore the limits of façade design creating buildings which attract tenants and capture the interest of the surrounding community.
-Additionally, a building’s façade will provide weatherproofing, insulation and a means of allowing natural lighting to enter the premises.
-It also increasingly forms a significant part of a building’s overall aesthetics.
-Façade cleaning and maintenance has therefore evolved significantly, as bespoke systems must accommodate a tight operating space, whilst meeting the growing demand for replacing façade panels and plant components during the service life of the development.
-Façade Access consultancy can be provided from the very early concept stages, through project management, to equipment testing and beyond, to seek the ideal solution to building maintenance which is code compliance whilst being cost effective as far as reasonably feasible."
+Additionally, a building’s façade is expected to provide protection from weather, comfort, safety, etc., whilst allowing natural light to enter the occupants’ usable space.
+It also increasingly forms a significant part of a building’s overall aesthetic.
+Façade cleaning and maintenance can be demanding due to its customised nature.
+In some instances, systems need to be designed to suit a tight operating space, whilst meeting the requirement to lift heavy façade panels and plant components during the service life of the development.
+All of the above can be captured as part of the façade access consultancy scope from the very early concept stages, through project management, to practical completion and beyond, to seek the ideal solution to building maintenance which is code compliant whilst being cost-effective.”

-Why should a building’s elevation be cleaned?
 The issue of aesthetics first comes to mind.
 After all, a clean building presents a more hospitable front - and therefore a more attractive real estate prospect - to the public.
-As the quest grows to develop more individual and impressive buildings, increasing emphasis is being placed on the building façade with respect to the detail, quality and proportion of overall budget attributable to the building façade.
-Like all building elements, façades can be subject to soiling and structural deterioration, often accelerated by exposure to man-made pollutants.
-To ensure that façades remain aesthetically pleasing, effective in terms of functionality and structurally sound, a well-planned, economical and effective cleaning and maintenance regime is a prime concern in the overall design concept.
+As the challenge grows to develop more individual and impressive buildings, increasing emphasis is being placed on the building façade with respect to the detail, quality and proportion of overall budget attributable to the building façade.
+Like all building elements, façades can be subject to soiling and structural deterioration, often accelerated by exposure to weathering and pollutants.
+To ensure that façades remain aesthetically pleasing, functional and structurally sound, a well-planned, economical and effective cleaning and maintenance regime is a prime concern in the overall design concept.

 Of course, not all building façades warrant the same amount of care and attention.
-A building’s location, function, and geographic and atmospheric conditions all play roles in determining the level of cleaning effort necessary to achieve the desired appearance.
+A building’s location, function, and geographic and atmospheric conditions all play their part in determining the level of cleaning effort necessary to achieve the desired appearance.

 The Building Research Establishment notes that all façades require a degree of maintenance if they are to fulfil their intended working purpose and that, in the event of failure, tenants, owners or occupiers could have “a legal liability for personal injury caused to staff, all visitors to your building, and members of the public in the vicinity”.